Deirdre Clemente – Director

 Andy Kirk’s research and teaching focus on the intersections of cultural and environmental history in the modern U.S. with a special interest in the American West.
 He is the author of Counterculture Green (2007), American Horizons (3rd Ed., 2018), Collecting Nature (2002) and Doom Towns: The People and Landscapes of Atomic Testing (Oxford, 2017).
 In public history, he specializes in cooperative federal and regional research partnerships bringing environmental and cultural history research to project.
 He was one of the founders of Preserve Nevada a statewide cultural research and preservation group.
 Preserve Nevada’s advocacy efforts linking cultural preservation and environmental sustainability have been featured in publications including; The New York Times, San Francisco Chronicle, Preservation Magazine, Public History News, Docomomo-US, Preservation Forum, and The Chicago Tribune.
 For more see, Andy Kirk's Web Page

-William (Willy) Bauer is an associate professor of history.
+William (Willy) Bauer is a professor of history.
 Bauer (Wailacki and Concow of the Round Valley Indian Tribes) grew up on the Round Valley Reservation in northern California.
 He received his B.A. from the University of Notre Dame and his M.A. and Ph.D. from the University of Oklahoma.
 He joined the UNLV faculty in 2009.
-Dr. Bauer offer classes on California Indian, American Indian, and American West history.
-He is also UNLV’s faculty liaison to the Newberry Library’s Consortium on Bauer’s current research will focus on the ways in which California Indians used oral traditions to offer an alternative telling of nineteenth and early twentieth century California history.
-He is also working on a family biography, based on the life of his great-grandfather.
+Dr. Bauer offers classes on California Indian, American Indian, and American West history and a graduate course on American Indians and museums.
+He is also UNLV’s faculty liaison to the Newberry Library’s Consortium.
+Bauer is currently writing a survey of California Indian history.

 Greg Hise, Emeritus